 Though Newcastle has many young residents, the warmth and friendliness of this Northern city make it easy for anyone to settle in.

 Plus, being a university town means it has hundreds of independent bars, pubs, restaurants, and cafes – as well as plenty of music venues that attract a more mature crowd.
-And, of course, Newcastle is famous for its fascinating heritage and stunning architecture, which make exploring a joy.
+And, of course, Newcastle is famous for its fascinating heritage and stunning architecture, making it a joy to explore.

-Another reason to move to Newcastle is the low cost of living, which is significantly below London.
+Another reason to move to Newcastle is its low cost of living, which is significantly below that of London.
 So, if you’re looking to retire somewhere where your money will go further, this may be the place for you.

 Newcastle Council also runs several initiatives to support older adults or people with health issues in the area.
-Though this might not be relevant for you at the moment, it can be reassuring to settle somewhere where there’s help available should you need it further down the line.
+Though this might not be relevant for you now, it can be reassuring to settle in a location where there’s help available should you need it further down the line.

 glasgow

-Glasgow is another affordable city; house prices here are much cheaper than in Scotland’s capital, Edinburgh, coming in at around £224,945.
-It’s a far more central location too, and has connections to Edinburgh, Aberdeen, Dundee, and more.
+Glasgow is another affordable city; house prices here are much lower than in Scotland’s capital, Edinburgh, coming in at around £243,580.
+It’s far more central, too, with connections to Edinburgh, Aberdeen, and Dundee, to name a few.

 Though Glasgow traditionally had a reputation for being rather gritty, these days it’s a national hub of culture.
 Home to the Scottish Opera, Scottish Ballet, and National Theatre of Scotland, if you like attending a good show, you’ll be spoilt for choice.
 Glasgow also has an unusually high number of golf courses, with around 90 within an hour of the city.

 However, while research has revealed that the UK is 11% less violent than a decade ago, Glasgow is the least peaceful of all major cities.
-This doesn’t mean the city is unsafe to live in, but if you’re looking for peace and tranquillity, you might want to consider living in one of the lovely villages just outside the city – like Bishopton, Bridge of Weir, Lochwinnoch, or Houston.
+This doesn’t mean the city is unsafe to live in, but if you’re looking for tranquillity, you might like to consider living in one of the lovely villages just outside the city, like Bishopton, Bridge of Weir, Lochwinnoch, or Houston.

 lincolnshire